shawna-p/mysterious-messenger/docs/miscellaneous.rst

 The arguments are as follows:

 `num_pieces`
     An integer.
 The number of horizontal slices the screen will be split up into.
 More pieces increase the distortion, but are also more taxing.
-Typically it is good to keep this number under 50 or so.
+Typically it is good to keep this number under 50 or so for a full-screen image (like a screenshot, the default), and even less for images which are smaller.
+More pieces are generally more taxing.

 `xoffset_min`
     An integer.
 The minimum number of pixels the piece can be moved from its original starting position.
 Negative numbers move the piece to the left of its starting position.